Color and Nature

 This simple use of juxtaposition means that the secondary color intensifies the main flower color.

-Color and nature – they become all too familiar, you may perhaps note changes as the seasons alter, precious pink blossom in spring, bare brown naked branches in winter, crunching golden leaves in autumn, and luscious green grass in the summer, but apart from that we become blaze.
+Color and nature – they become all too familiar, you may perhaps note changes as the seasons alter, precious pink blossom in spring, bare brown naked branches in winter, crunching golden leaves in autumn, and luscious green grass in the summer, but apart from that we become blase.

 It will change the way you decorate if you actually take some time to stop and look in detail about how nature combines color, the juxtaposition of a vibrant yellow stamen in a brilliant red tulip intensifying each others color, the subtle monochromatic color changes of brown in the bark of a tree, the constant debate over the color of water in the lake, is it blue or green?

-Colorful flowers float in a sea of green foliage, silver grey stones and pebbles on the river bed shimmer to look metallic in the sunlight and like charcoal when they are wet.
+Colorful flowers float in a sea of green foliage, silver-grey stones and pebbles on the river bed shimmer to look metallic in the sunlight and like charcoal when they are wet.
 I could go on and on.

 Another example – a pond of water, the shadows created by the clouds in the sky, the different depths of water, and once again the juxtaposition of other items in the pond combine to create a fantastic monochromatic scheme of blue/green.